-Sleep routines while travelling with kids
+Sleep routines and travel with kids

 Part of the fun of family travel is the break from routine.
 But a break from routine can affect how much sleep children get.

 Even if you can’t always keep up your children’s usual sleep routines, there are a few things you can do to make it more likely that children will sleep while you’re travelling.

 For babies and toddlers, starting a trip at nap time can work well – but this doesn’t always mean they’ll stay asleep.
 You can increase the chances of your child staying asleep by making sure she has a clean nappy and has recently had a feed.

 For active preschoolers and school-age children, starting a trip after your child has had some time to play outside can help your child settle down when you begin the trip.
 It’s a good idea for your child to go to the toilet before you set off.
 And you might like to give him a snack before you leave.